-- 1. Examination of decomposition rates, the effects of residues on soil biology, and the factors that affect the breakdown of biodegradable biobased mulch film. - 2.
+- 1. Examination of decomposition rates, the effects of residues on soil biology, and the factors that affect the breakdown of biodegradable bio-based mulch film. - 2.
 Conduct whole farm ecosystem service assessments to determine the economic, social, and environmental impact of farming systems choices. - 3.
 Organic no-till practices for diverse climates, crops, and soil types. - 4.
 Develop cover cropping practices that come closer to meeting the annual fertility demands of commonly grown organic crops. - 5.
-Development of systems-based plant disease management strategies are needed to address existing and emerging plant disease threats. - The demand for organic nursery stock far exceeds the supply.
+Development of systems-based plant disease management strategies are needed to address existing and emerging plant disease threats. - 6.
+The demand for organic nursery stock far exceeds the supply.
 Research is needed to identify the barriers to expanding this market, then develop and assess organic methods for meeting the growing demand for organically grown nursery stock. - 7.
-Strategies for the prevention, management, and control of invasive insects. - 8.
+Strategies for the prevention, management, and control of invasive insects and weeds. - 8.
 Factors impacting organic crop nutrition, and organic/conventional nutrition comparisons. - 9.
-Side-by-side trials of organic synthetic materials, natural materials, and cultural methods, with a request for collaboration with the IR4 project.
+Side-by-side trials of organic synthetic materials, natural materials, and cultural methods, with a request for collaboration with the IR4 project. - 10.
+Impartial evaluation of microbial inoculants, soil conditioners, and other amendments is needed as there is little objective evidence upon which to assess their contribution to soil health. - 11.
+More research, extension, and education are needed to fully understand the relationship between on-farm biodiversity and pathogen presence and abundance. - 12.
+Elucidate practices that reduce greenhouse gas emissions and that contribute to farming systems resilience in the face of climate change.